Understanding Logic and Reason

 - There are terms or concepts we conceptualize by rationalizing or observing (by comparing attributes); like Socrates, men, or mortality.

-- There are logical judgements (propositions) we get by comparing terms; like Socrates is a man, and all men are mortal. <— Logic
+- There are logical judgements (propositions) we get by comparing terms; like Socrates is a man, and all men are mortal. <— This is Logic

-- Then there are reasoned inferences we get by comparing judgements and propositions; like since Socrates is a man and since all men are mortal, therefore Socrates is mortal. <—Reason
+- Then there are reasoned inferences we get by comparing judgements and propositions; like since Socrates is a man and since all men are mortal, therefore Socrates is mortal. <—This is Reason

-Or, one could reason further by creating the grounds for a hypothesis by pondering, “since energy can’t be created or destroyed, perhaps men aren’t truly mortal?
-After-all, all men are made of energy.”
+For example, we could reason further by creating the grounds for a hypothesis by pondering, “since energy can’t be created or destroyed, perhaps men aren’t truly mortal?
+After-all, all men are made of energy…. maybe this is a virtual simulation?”

-Perhaps we want to collect facts to prove/disprove our hypothesis, the art of knowing which facts to collect is a thing of reason.
-Meanwhile, the way we’ll compare those facts to find likelihood and proofs is a thing of logic, and then the inferences we draw will again be a thing of reason.
+Perhaps we want to collect facts to prove/disprove our hypothesis, the art of knowing which facts to collect is a thing of reason… but the structure of those facts will follow some rules of formal logic.
+We will make reasoned arguments with those facts, but the structure of our arguments and our propositions will be logical.

-Meanwhile terms are what is being worked with and skepticism is one example of the art of questioning inferences and propositions.
+Meanwhile terms (themselves a collection of attributes) are what is being worked with in logic (and thus in reason as well), and skepticism is one example of the art of questioning inferences and propositions.

-Together, these parts of logic and reason we can denote as term, proposition, and inference are three increasingly more complex and often probabilistic modes of thought (modes of conceptualizing and comparing terms, judgements, and inferences).
+Together, these parts of logic and reason, which can be denoted as term, proposition, and inference, are three increasingly more complex and often probabilistic modes of thought (modes of conceptualizing and comparing terms, judgements, and inferences).

 Are logic and reason arts or sciences?
 The answer is they are both.
 There is both an art (an action refined by practice) and a science (a type of knowledge refined by study) to reason and logic.
 Or, there is a certain art to reasoning with the science of logic.
 Or is there?!